Analyzing data on the impact of the COVID-19 pandemic on young children and the systems that serve them in Hartford, Connecticut.

 After more than 100 years of housing discrimination and redlining policies, Hartford, Connecticut, remains a racially segregated city with a high concentration of Black and Latino households.
 A long history of community disinvestment has led to concentrated poverty and constrained educational and economic opportunities for its residents.
 This situation was exacerbated by the COVID-19 pandemic, which strained many community support systems including the early care and education (ECE) system.
-Ensuring that all families have access to high-quality ECE programming in this difficult time will help promote equity in children’s school readiness and their lifelong employment, earnings, and health outcomes.
+Ensuring that all families have access to high-quality ECE programming and early intervention services will help promote equity in children’s school readiness and their lifelong employment, earnings, and health outcomes.

-To understand the impacts of the pandemic on Hartford’s ECE system and children’s outcomes and to co-create community-based solutions, the Connecticut Data Collaborative (CTData) is embarking on a research project in partnership with the City of Hartford’s Division of Young Children.
-CTData is a Hartford-based nonprofit striving to support informed decisionmaking across Connecticut by democratizing access to public data and building data literacy.
-Hartford’s Division of Young Children is a municipal department that oversees the city’s early childhood initiatives and implements a coordinated early childhood plan.
+To understand the impacts of the pandemic on Hartford’s ECE system and children’s outcomes and to cocreate community-based solutions, the Connecticut Data Collaborative (CTData) embarked on a research project in partnership with the City of Hartford’s Early Learning Division.
+CTData is a Hartford-based nonprofit with a mission to connect people and data to promote informed decisionmaking and to advance equity in Connecticut.
+Hartford’s Early Learning Division is a municipal department that oversees the city’s early childhood initiatives and implements a coordinated early childhood plan.

 The project team collected and analyzed administrative data, surveyed Hartford child care providers, and convened three focus groups with parents of young children in the city to understand the pandemic’s impacts on children’s emotional and behavioral development, Hartford’s ECE system, and early intervention services.
 With the aim of promoting equitable pandemic recovery for Hartford’s young children, the team is assessing the current needs of child care providers and families, exploring opportunities for systemic change, and examining how the impacts of the pandemic differ by neighborhood, children’s race and ethnicity, whether the family speaks a language other than English in the home, and family income level.